AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 	```

-## How is jQuery different from JavaScript?
-(5 mins)
+## jQuery: Introduction (5 mins)

-- jQuery:
-	- jQuery is a JavaScript file you include in your pages.
-	- makes it faster and easier to write cross-browser JavaScript.
-	- allows us to find elements using CSS-style selectors and then do something to them using jQuery methods.
+jQuery is an open-source project that was released in 2006, and it's currently the most widely used JavaScript library on the web; originally, it was going to be called "JSelect", but the domain name "JSelect.com" was taken, so its creator, John Resig, decided to call it jQuery instead. jQuery allows us to query (i.e. select elements from) the DOM using the exact same selector syntax that we've used in CSS.
+It makes it faster and easier to write cross-browser JavaScript and  allows us to find elements using CSS-style selectors and then do something to them using jQuery methods.

+Here's some basic syntactical differences between javascript and jQuery

 	```
 	JS: document.getElementById('heading').innerHTML = "Your Name";